insapathogenomics/ReporTree/README.md

 _ReporTree can help you to:_
-- obtain **genetic clusters at all partition level(s)** of a newick tree (e.g. SNP-scaled tree) or an MST derived from cg/wgMLST allele matrix
+- obtain **genetic clusters at any threshold level(s)** of a tree, SNP or cg/wgMLST allele matrix, sequence alignment, or distance matrix
-- obtain **summary reports with the statistics/trends** (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for the derived genetic clusters or for any other provided grouping variable (e.g. clade, lineage, ST, vaccination status, etc.)
+- obtain **summary reports with the statistics/trends** (e.g., timespan, location, cluster/group composition, age distribution etc.) for the derived genetic clusters or for any other provided grouping variable (e.g., clade, lineage, ST, vaccination status, etc.)
 - obtain **count/frequency matrices** for the derived genetic clusters or for any other provided grouping variable
-- identify regions of **cluster stability** (i.e. cg/wgMLST partition/threshold ranges in which cluster composition is similar)
+- identify **regions of cluster stability** (i.e., threshold ranges in which cluster composition is similar), a key step for nomenclature design

 In summary, ReporTree facilitates and accelerates the production of surveillance-oriented reports, thus contributing to a sustainable and efficient public health genomics-informed pathogen surveillance.